Isabelle Huppert: 2010–2019: Theater roles and Elle

 In 2016, Huppert starred in Krzysztof Warlikowski's stage production of Phèdre(s), which toured Europe as well as BAM in New York.
 Katie Baker of The Daily Beast wrote, "Huppert inhabits Phaedra—or Phèdre, for the play is in French with subtitles—for the full 3½ hours with such magnetic force that whatever faults the show has pale next to her raw vitality."
 In 2017, she was awarded the Europe Theatre Prize.
 On that occasion she performed with Jeremy Irons Correspondence 1944–1959 Readings from the epistles between Albert Camus and Maria Casares, and a special creation of Harold Pinter's Ashes to Ashes, at the Teatro Argentina in Rome.
 In 2019 she played the title role in Florian Zeller's play The Mother acting opposite Chris Noth at the Atlantic Theatre Company in New York.
-The Guardian praised Huppert's performance but criticized the production.
+The Guardian praised Huppert's performance but criticised the production.
 Marilyn Stasio of Variety, "In the end, this turns out to be an upsetting play rather than an engaging one, and if it weren’t for Huppert’s mesmerizing performance, it might send you out of the theater and screaming into the night."
 In 2018 she acted as herself in the French comedy series Call My Agent! and as Jacqueline in Matthew Weiner's Amazon Prime series The Romanoffs.
 During this time she acted in Michael Haneke's Happy End (2017), Neil Jordan's Greta (2018) and Ira Sachs' Frankie (2019).

 2020–present

 Huppert's recent credits include Jerzy Skolimowski's EO and Anthony Fabian's Mrs. Harris Goes to Paris (both released in 2022), as well as The Sitting Duck which was theatrically released in 2023 after having premiered at the Venice International Film Festival in 2022.
 In 2024, she starred in her third collaboration with Hong Sang-soo in A Traveler's Needs that competed at the 2024 Berlin Film Festival, where it won the Grand Jury Prize.

 On stage, Huppert has starred in the following plays The Glass Menagerie as Amanda Wingfield, directed by Ivo van Hove (2022), The Cherry Orchard as Lyubov, directed by Tiago Rodrigues (2023).
 Both productions have garnered Huppert nominations for Best Actress in a Play at the Molière Awards.
 Her other stage credits include a reinterpretation of Jean Racine's Bérénice (2024), directed by Romeo Castelluci at the Théâtre de la Ville in Paris; and as Mary, Queen of Scots in the experimental play Mary Said What She Said (2019-) directed by Robert Wilson which have toured in many select European cities.

 Huppert is also a global ambassador of luxury fashion line Balenciaga.
 In 2024, Huppert presided as the Jury President for the main competition of the 81st edition of Venice Film Festival.

 In 2025, Huppert has starred in LUZ as Sabine, directed by Flora Lau.
-The film debuted at the Sundance Film Festival on the festival's opening day of January 23, 2025 in the World Cinema Dramatic Competition category.
+The film debuted at the Sundance Film Festival on the festival's opening day of 23 January 2025 in the World Cinema Dramatic Competition category.

+In July 2026 she was elected as president of the Cinémathèque française.